 - 1. A total of 45 credits must be earned: Core Credits: 39 Elective Credits: 6 - 2.
 The attendance requirement must be met in all courses to receive credit; not to exceed 2 absences. - 3.
-All prerequisites must be met to receive credit.
+All required courses must meet prerequisites to receive credit.

-Note: A course is considered as "audited" if the prerequisite for the course is not satisfied.
+Note: A course will be considered as "audited" if the prerequisite for the course is not satisfied.
 In such case, no credits will be issued.
-However, a Certificate of Completion may be issued if attendance requirements are met.
-(A Certificate of Completion for audited courses will not reflect any credits earned.)